 –As long as the design of laws, policies and regulations are based in a priori principles (inevitable to my mind) and as long as better practices that emerge across a run of cases cannot be distilled into principles without a paralyzing loss of context-rich information (inevitable to my mind), macro-design remains a starting point for reliable behavior in a messy world, but never its end.
 There is no safe harbor for theory sheltered from the unruly seas of practice.

 Or to put it the other way around, any macro-design that utterly resists any kind of pressure to be operationally modified in light of the cases at hand is best thought of not as design but as surface pieties so void of content as to be outside any knowledge base for reliability with which humans are acquainted.

-Either way, the sobering implication is: Mess and reliability management doesn’t stop; it’s ongoing, always.
+Either way, the sobering implication is: Mess and reliability management doesn’t stop; it goes on, always.

 –Sadly, many leaders neither understand or know this.